musslebot/pyrecon/pyrecon/tools/mergeTool/mergeTool.md

 Here is an example of conflict contours, viewed with clicking the Contours tab:<br>
 ![alt text](https://github.com/wtrdrnkr/pyrecon/raw/master/pyrecon/tools/mergeTool/images/mergeTool-overlaps.png "Step 2")
 <br>
 Contours that will be output to the new, merged series occupy the bottom half of the window.
 Contours that are not yet output occupy the top half.
-To move a contour to the output series, click on the contour to highlight it, then click Move Selected. *NOTE: (Contours only) the Save Current Status button must be clicked in order to ensure that the updates will be output.
+To move a contour to the output series, click on the contour to highlight it, then click Move Selected. <b>*NOTE: (Contours only) the Save Current Status button must be clicked in order to ensure that the contour resolutions will be retained for output.</b>
 <br>
 The picture above shows two conflicting contours.
 To resolve them, double-click the item to bring up a resolution window:
 <br>